kordwarshuis/cardgame/README.md

 phirehose-collect.php
 phirehose-consume.php
-tweets.json : This is where the query result is written to.
+`tweets.json` : This is where the query result is written to.

-Notice: the php scripts run in directory /twitter-phirehose
+Notice: the php scripts run in directory `./twitter-phirehose`

 ### Procedure

-#### Log in on blockchainbird via SSH
+#### Log in on your destination via SSH

 $ ssh xxxd@xxx.com